Willamin/quicksand/Testing.md

 #   - able to continue doing other things in the shell
 # also expect the app to close itself when the max download limit is reached

+# when disconnected from the internet, expect:
+$ quicksand hello.txt -B
+spinning up ngrok...........Unable to fetch external url

+# when disconnected from the internet, expect:
+$ sand hello.txt -d
+Unable to fetch external url
 ```